Ohiopyle is a 19,000 acre state park located in southwestern Pennsylvania, about an hour and a half south of Pittsburgh.

 This hike is about as perfect as they come because the landscape changes progressively as the hike goes on, and every mile or so there is another highlight to see.

-Most visitors to this section of the park will drive and park at each highlight, so you should expect a bit of a crowd at each (the cascades had the fewest by far, however).
+Most visitors to this section of the park will drive and park at each highlight (plus adding on Ohiopyle Falls as well), so you should expect a bit of a crowd at each (the cascades had the fewest by far, however).

 Those who opt for the full hike are almost certain to be out alone in nature after just a few minutes walking away from the highlights- just as it should be.